The Game Theatre's POLICIES

 CODE OF CONDUCT

-Dragon Thrones is a weekend event, scheduled for July 7th - 9th, 2017 at Bryn Mawr College, Bryn Mawr, PA (“the Event”).
-The event is produced and operated by The Game Theatre, LLC, a New Jersey limited liability company (“the Game Directors”).
+Dragon Thrones is a weekend event (“the Event”) produced and operated by The Game Theatre, LLC, a New Jersey limited liability company (“the Game Directors”).
 The Game Game Directors are committed to the following:

 Creating an Event that offers ticket purchasers (“Players”) a safe, comfortable, and inclusive environment that can bring together people from different locations, age demographics, and backgrounds into one collective, interactive experience called “Game Theatre”.